3 California police officers ID'd after 11-hour San Diego standoff left fugitive dead

 Marquez was pronounced dead at the scene.
 Iriarte was unhurt but was arrested for alleged vehicle theft and being an accessory after the fact, authorities said.

-Marquez had been wanted for allegedly shooting a private investigator trying to take him into custody on a felony warrant March 15 and for allegedly shooting at police earlier this month, the Tribune reported.
+Marquez had been wanted for allegedly shooting a private investigator who was trying to take him into custody on a felony warrant on March 15 and for allegedly shooting at police earlier this month, the Tribune reported.
 The investigator survived, the report said.

 Classes at San Diego High School were moved back online because of the standoff, FOX 5 reported.